0bugTeam/0bugTeam.github.io/content/BHMEAQ2024/Notey.md

 First of all we can see, the application only checks for `note_id` and `note_secret` and doesn't check for which user is actually asking using `req.session.username` function

-[node-js-sql-injection-guide-examples-and-prevention](https://www.stackhawk.com/blog/node-js-sql-injection-guide-examples-and-prevention/), at the very end of this article, under the Type Checking section we can see that an attacker passing in a value that gets evaluated as an Object instead of a String value can cause SQLi Vulnerability. for us it would be something like
+Check [node-js-sql-injection-guide-examples-and-prevention](https://www.stackhawk.com/blog/node-js-sql-injection-guide-examples-and-prevention/), at the very end of this article, under the Type Checking section we can see that an attacker passing in a value that gets evaluated as an Object instead of a String value can cause SQLi Vulnerability. for us it would be something like

-in `index.js` i also noted the following
+in `index.js` i also noticed the following

 ```js
 app.use(bodyParser.urlencoded({